 What makes this salad really stand out for me are the quickly pickled onions.
 They are thrown together in a few seconds and only need about 20 minutes to develop their flavours.
 If you start with them you have no downtime as they marinate while the potatoes are boiling which is very convenient.

 While this is in fact a very simple potato salad it is a great last minute dish that you can bring with you to barbeques or parties.
 If you can get your hands on some chive flowers to sprinkle over it will complete the look since they pair nicely with the red onions and the pale potatoes.
 For those who can't get chive flowers, try getting some purple violas.
 They are edible and a very common flower just make sure they are not treated with pesticides when you buy or pick them.

-- 450g (1 lb) potatoes, preferably baby pearl potatoes
+- 450 g potatoes preferably baby pearl potatoes

-- chive flowers, as garnish if you have or any other edible flowers
+- chive flowers as a garnish, if you have or any other edible flowers

 - Boil the potatoes until done.
 An easy way to check this is by poking them with a fork or skewer.
 If they are soft all the way through they are done.
 Baby pearl potatoes need about 20 minutes.
 Drain the hot water and rinse them with cold water.
 By doing this it will be a lot easier to peel them.
 Peel them while they are still warm and set aside.
 You can either leave them whole or cut them in half.
 If you use large potatoes cut them into cubes.